lua-rocks/proto/readme.md

 inside it.
 In fact, this library is just a set of auxiliary functions for working with any tables in OOP style.

+## Installation

+`luarocks install proto`

+Or download/clone the lua file/repository into your project, To have smart tips in [VSCodium][2].

 ## General principles and terminology

 Note that PRÖTØ uses a programming paradigm called [prototype programming][1].